tc39/notes/es7/2015-11/nov-19.md

 BT: in essense the abstract operations are likely just spec refactorings.

-BT: in Windows this would not be straightforward, but is probably doable, using a Windows 10 API… I’ll follow up to make sure.
+BT: in Windows this would not be straightforward, but is probably doable, using a Windows 10 API...
+I'll follow up to make sure.

 ZB: Windows 10 certainly does things similar to this.